EHillLab/EHillLab.github.io/research.md

   </li>
   <li>
     <div class="paper-body">
-      <a href="https://pubmed.ncbi.nlm.nih.gov/37870129/">Is the emergency department used as a substitute or a complement to primary care in Medicaid?</a>
+      <a href="https://pubmed.ncbi.nlm.nih.gov/37870129/">Is the Emergency Department a Substitute for or a Complement to Primary Care in Medicaid?</a>
       <div class="paper-coauthors">with Denham A, Raven M, Mendoza M, Raz M, Veazie PJ</div>
       <div class="paper-journal"><em>Health Economics, Policy and Law</em>, 2023</div>
     </div>